Better Business Bureau (BBB) - Explained

 The Better Business Bureau (BBB) is a private non-profit organization that focuses on enhancing trust in the marketplace.
 BBB strives to foster a marketplace where trust exists between customers and businesses.
 This organization ensures that an ethical marketplace is created where businesses maintain good codes of conduct.
 BBB was founded in 1912, it comprises of a total of 106 independently incorporated organizations in the U.S., Canada, and Mexico.
 BBB gathers information about businesses, including feedback from the public, with which the BBB rating is done.

-A Little More on What is the Better Business Bureau (BBB)
+Why is the Better Business Bureau (BBB) Important?

 About 400,000 firms or businesses have been accredited by the Better Business Bureau (BBB).
 The performances of these businesses are rated by the BBB using the information received from the public including reviews and complaints from customers.
 The aim of the BBB is to enhance a marketplace whether trusts exists, this means customers feel safe to transact with businesses.